blak3r/sugarcrm-kb-fts-indexer/readme.md

  * Author: Blake Robertson, <http://www.blakerobertson.com>
  * License is GPLv3.

+### Installation

+ 1. Make sure the KB module is enabled for FTS, then make sure the description field and name fields are enabled.
+ 2. Download the kb_indexer.php script and place it in your /custom directory
+ 3. Edit script parameters at the top (if neccessary).
+ 4. Create a sugar scheduler to call this script nightly to update the index.
+If you put it in custom, the url would be: http://<your_hostname>/custom/kb_indexer.php

 #### How it works
 Basically what this script does is does a database query to get all the KB articles.
 Then, it posts the kb article contents into the elastic search engine via rest calls.
 In order to get the results to be appear, we maps the KB Article contents into the description field (which is not used - but conveniently can be indexed in studio).
 This script should be called as a Scheduler job to periodically update the index or can be run manually.

-### Instructions

- 1. Make sure the KB module is enabled for FTS, then make sure the description field and name fields are enabled.
- 2. Download the kb_indexer.php script and place it in your /custom directory
- 3. Edit script parameters at the top (if neccessary).
- 4. Create a sugar scheduler to call this script nightly to update the index.
-If you put it in custom, the url would be: http://<your_hostname>/custom/kb_indexer.php

 ### Limitations

 Keep in mind that this script is intended to be a stop gap solution until KB indexing support is built in to sugar.